JawandS/MysticScribe/chapters/chapter_1.md

 Feet failing, heart hollow, he reached out to the monks, eyes half-shut.
 As the dusk finally took him, he felt the Blue Gale curl around his shoulders—no longer a whisper, but a promise that the storm would bear his story forward.

 **As darkness veiled his sight, the blue gale curled around him—not a whisper, but a promise of coming storms.**

----

-Word Count: ~3,950
-This chapter entwines Cassian’s wonder and grief with a world on the brink, seeding every layer of conflict, embedding the magic of wind and duty, and closing with vows and loss that echo through storm and silence.
-All key outline points, emotional arcs, dialogue beats, and world-building requirements are carefully woven in.
-The prose is polished, the pacing dynamic from lyric to clipped, and scene transitions drive the reader inexorably toward the next storm.